0pb/smalldevops/README.md

 ## **Features**

-- Lots of options for customisation.
+- Lots of options for customisations.
-- Great looking graph and informations.
+- Interactive graph (click on a point and get its informations).
 - Self-sufficient, doesn't require node.js or any specific python library.
-- Doesn't modify your project in any way, doesn't require special file or line to be added to your project.
+- Doesn't modify your project in any way, doesn't require any special file or line to be added in your project.
-- graph showing amount of test failed on the entire lifetime of a project.
-- graph showing the time it take to execute your program on the entire lifetime of a project.
-- Can be used to simply get json file from a set of tests.
+- You can put the graph as fullscreen if you click on the arroys icon in the right column.
 - Can be easily modified to suit a server and an ajax request.
-- You can easily add your own "test class" (let's say you use something else than unittest or pytest, you can easily create a class template for your specific test class).
+- You can easily add your own "test class" (let's say you use something else than unittest or pytest, you can easily create a test class for your specific test class).
 - Quick (1000+ entry data doesn't slow down the site), js file is around 1Mb~ for 550 entry (=550 commits).

 ---